csucdsi/dsi-website-archive/content/page/about.md

 * Drop in as interested
 * Variety of skill & knowledge levels
 * Community driven - all volunteers
-* Training by expers in the field
+* Training by experts in the field
 * Open source training materials